Skip to main content Skip to navigation

 Federal Regulations: “All schools may use the financial aid probation as part of their satisfactory progress policy.
 When a student loses FSA eligibility because he failed to make satisfactory progress, if the school permits appeals, he may appeal that result on the basis of: his injury or illness, the death of a relative, or other special circumstances.
 His appeal must explain why he failed to make satisfactory progress and what has changed in his situation that will allow him to make satisfactory progress at the next evaluation”.
 “If you determine, based on the appeal, that the student should be able to meet the SAP standards by the end of the subsequent payment period, you may place him on probation without an academic plan.
 You must review the student’s progress at the end of that one payment period, as probation status is for one payment period only.
 If you determine, based on the appeal, that the student will require more than one payment period to meet progress standards, you may place him on probation and develop an academic plan for the student.
 You must review the student’s progress at the end of one payment period as is required of a student on probation status, to determine if the student is meeting the requirements of the academic plan.
 If the student is meeting the requirements of the academic plan, the student is eligible to receive Title IV aid as long as the student continues to meet those requirements and is reviewed according to the requirements specified in the plan.
 Your school determines the process and documentation required for an appeal.
 It may decide to require more extensive information on an initial appeal and some type of an update statement on a subsequent appeal.
 The regulations do not specify what must be included in an academic plan.
 The school and the student must develop a plan that ensures that the student is able to meet the school’s satisfactory progress standards by a specific time, though an academic plan could instead take the student to successful program completion.
 Students must also appeal to change their plan.
 They must explain what has happened to make the change necessary and how they will be able to make academic progress.”
 (FSA Handbook, pgs.
 1.13)

 State Regulations indicate: “The Financial Aid Administrator may, on a case-by-case basis, reinstate a student into satisfactory academic progress in response to that student’s extenuating circumstances.
 The FAA may choose to exercise professional judgment without a specific request to do so from the student.
 For example, the Financial Aid Administrator may decide to grant a student continued access to state aid if failure in one term is countered by an extensive history of prior success.
 The student’s file must include documentation related to the professional judgment decision.”
 “Each institution’s satisfactory academic progress policy shall state which conditions a denied status student must meet before being reinstated.
-For example, the student may have to attend school without state financial aid for a specific period of time or may have to show proof that credits have been made up within a designated time period” (State Need Grant Program Manual, Chapter 3 Satisfactory Academic Progress)
+For example, the student may have to attend school without state financial aid for a specific period of time or may have to show proof that credits have been made up within a designated time period” (Washington College Grant Manual, Chapter 3 Satisfactory Academic Progress)

 WSU Policy: The student must meet the academic performance standards outlined in the SAP policy as a condition of initial or continuing eligibility for financial assistance.
 If the student is in a disqualification the student may submit an appeal.
 Approval of the appeal is not guaranteed and the student is held responsible for any debt that is incurred while on financial aid disqualification.
 If the appeal is approved the student will be issued an academic plan.
 The student will then need to sign their plan and upon doing so they will be put into a probationary status for the length that is stated in the plan.
 Aid eligibility is then reinstated for the time-frame that the appeal is approved for.